 Saturday soon began being billed as the ‘rock’ day – what else could you expect from a bill sandwiched between Babymetal and Metallica?

-Babymetal are perhaps the band that may well have had the biggest crowd ever for a Main Stage opener.
-Su-metal, Yuimetal and Moametal took their brand of J-Pop and Heavy Metal to the crowds, with hundreds of fans at the front wearing their exclusive Babymetal t-shirts.
-PVRIS also showed the shape of great things to come. and Atreyu returned after a lengthy hiatus.
+Babymetal may well have had the biggest crowd ever for a Main Stage opener.
+Su-metal, Yuimetal and Moametal took their brand of J-Pop and heavy metal to the crowds, with hundreds of fans at the front wearing their exclusive Babymetal t-shirts.
+PVRIS also showed the shape of great things to come and Atreyu returned after a lengthy hiatus.

 “It was a really, really good gig.
 We were pretty proud of ourselves after it.
 At the start of the year when we got the calendar through, this was right at the end and it’s always the one that you circle in red on your calendar.
 It’s one to tick off the ‘bucket list’, playing Reading’s Main Stage.”